amejiarosario/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

 hash('rat') => 3789411405; bucketIndex => 3789411405 % 2 = 1
 ```

-So naturally we have increased the initial capacity but by how much?
+So naturally, we have increased the initial capacity, but by how much?
 Let's see how the initial size affects the hash map performance.

 If we have an initial capacity of `1`.
-All the values will go into one bucket (`bucket#0`), and it won't be any better than searching a value in a simple array *`O(n)`*.
+All the values will go into one bucket (`bucket#0`), and it won't be any better than searching a deal in a simple array *`O(n)`*.

 Let's say that we start with an initial capacity set to 10: